 k = ke + kph

-The unique feature of metals as far as their structure is concerned is the presence of charge carriers, specifically electrons.
-The electrical and thermal conductivities of metals originate from the fact that their outer electrons are delocalized.
-Their contribution to the thermal conductivity is referred to as the electronic thermal conductivity, ke.
-In fact, in pure metals such as gold, silver, copper, and aluminum, the heat current associated with the flow of electrons by far exceeds a small contribution due to the flow of phonons.
+The unique feature of metals, as far as their structure is concerned, is the presence of charge carriers, specifically electrons.
+The electrical and thermal conductivities of metals originate from their outer electrons being delocalized, and their contribution to the thermal conductivity is referred to as the electronic thermal conductivity, ke.
+In fact, in pure metals such as gold, silver, copper, and aluminum, the heat current associated with the flow of electrons far exceeds a small contribution due to the flow of phonons.
 In contrast, for alloys, the contribution of kph to k is no longer negligible.

 Thermal Conductivity of Nonmetals

 For nonmetallic solids, k is determined primarily by kph, which increases as the frequency of interactions between the atoms and the lattice decreases.
-In fact, lattice thermal conduction is the dominant thermal conduction mechanism in nonmetals, if not the only one.
+Lattice thermal conduction is the dominant thermal conduction mechanism in nonmetals, if not the only one.
 In solids, atoms vibrate about their equilibrium positions (crystal lattice).
-The vibrations of atoms are not independent of each other, but are rather strongly coupled with neighboring atoms.
-The regularity of the lattice arrangement has an important effect on kph, with crystalline (well-ordered) materials like quartz having a higher thermal conductivity than amorphous materials like glass.
-At sufficiently high temperatures kph ∝ 1/T.
+The vibrations of atoms are not independent of each other but are rather strongly coupled with neighboring atoms.
+The regularity of the lattice arrangement has an important effect on kph, with crystalline (well-ordered) materials like quartz having a higher thermal conductivity than amorphous materials like glass at sufficiently high temperatures of kph ∝ 1/T.

 Thermal Conductivity of Liquids and Gases

-In physics, a fluid is a substance that continually deforms (flows) under an applied shear stress.
-Fluids are a subset of the phases of matter and include liquids, gases, plasmas and, to some extent, plastic solids.
+In physics, a fluid is a substance that continually deforms (flows) under applied shear stress.
+Fluids are a subset of the phases of matter and include liquids, gases, plasmas, and, to some extent, plastic solids.
 Because the intermolecular spacing is much larger and the motion of the molecules is more random for the fluid state than for the solid state, thermal energy transport is less effective.
-The thermal conductivity of gases and liquids is therefore generally smaller than that of solids.
-In liquids, the thermal conduction is caused by atomic or molecular diffusion.
-In gases, the thermal conduction is caused by diffusion of molecules from higher energy level to the lower level.
+Therefore, the thermal conductivity of gases and liquids is generally smaller than that of solids.
+In liquids, thermal conduction is caused by atomic or molecular diffusion.
+In gases, thermal conduction is caused by the diffusion of molecules from a higher energy level to a lower level.

 Thermal Conductivity of Gases

-The effect of temperature, pressure, and chemical species on the thermal conductivity of a gas may be explained in terms of the kinetic theory of gases.
+The effect of temperature, pressure and chemical species on the thermal conductivity of a gas may be explained in terms of the kinetic theory of gases.
 Air and other gases are generally good insulators, in the absence of convection.
-Therefore, many insulating materials (e.g.polystyrene) function simply by having a large number of gas-filled pockets which prevent large-scale convection.
-Alternation of gas pocket and solid material causes that the heat must be transferred through many interfaces causing rapid decrease in heat transfer coefficient.
+Therefore, many insulating materials (e.g., polystyrene) function simply by having a large number of gas-filled pockets which prevent large-scale convection.
+Alternation of gas pocket and solid material causes the heat must be transferred through many interfaces causing a rapid decrease in heat transfer coefficient.

-The thermal conductivity of gases is directly proportional to the density of the gas, the mean molecular speed, and especially to the mean free path of molecule.
+The thermal conductivity of gases is directly proportional to the density of the gas, the mean molecular speed, and especially the mean free path of a molecule.
 The mean free path also depends on the diameter of the molecule, with larger molecules more likely to experience collisions than small molecules, which is the average distance traveled by an energy carrier (a molecule) before experiencing a collision.
-Light gases, such as hydrogen and helium typically have high thermal conductivity.
-Dense gases such as xenon and dichlorodifluoromethane have low thermal conductivity.
+Light gases, such as hydrogen and helium, typically have high thermal conductivity, and dense gases such as xenon and dichlorodifluoromethane have low thermal conductivity.